 var a = "this is a string"

-This is a trivial example, but you'll quickly learn that Swift can also handle more complex scenarios.
+This is a trivial example, but you'll find out that Swift can also handle more complex scenarios.

 Variables and Constants